-The General Provisions in Division H of the Consolidated Appropriations Act, 2017 (P.L.
-115-31) apply to this program.
+The General Provisions in Division H of the Consolidated Appropriations Act, 2018 (P.L.
+115-141) apply to this program.
 Please see Section 4.1 of HRSA's SF-424 R&R Application Guide for additional information.
-Note that these or other restrictions will apply in FY 2018, as required by law.
+Note that these or other restrictions will apply in the following fiscal year, as required by law.

-You are required to have the necessary policies, procedures and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding including statutory restrictions on use of funds for lobbying, executive salaries, gun control, abortion, etc. Like those for all other applicable grants requirements, the effectiveness of these policies, procedures and controls is subject to audit.
+You are required to have the necessary policies, procedures, and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding including statutory restrictions on use of funds for lobbying, executive salaries, gun control, abortion, etc. The effectiveness of these policies, procedures and controls is subject to audit.

 All program income generated as a result of awarded funds must be used for approved project-related activities.
-The program income alternative applied to the award under the program will be addition.
-Post-award requirements for program income can be found at 45 CFR § 75.307.
+The program income alternative applied to the award(s) under the program will be the addition/additive alternative.
+You can find post-award requirements for program income at 45 CFR § 75.307.